-Prerequisites: AH 130; BIO 201 (formerly BIO 111); HIT 120; or permission of instructor or permission or mistractor includes coding from records, and use of the computer encoder and APC grouper.
+Prerequisites: AH 130; BIO 111; HIT 120; or permission of instructor

 Orientation is provided to the coding principles of CPT-4.
 Ambulatory surgery, emergency room, clinics, and physician office use of CPT-4, are emphasized.
-Lab
+Lab includes coding from records, and use of the computer encoder and APC grouper.